venam/blog/_posts/2015-09-25-group-work.markdown

-_Conclusion_: You can't keep people interested in a project if they don't feel enough involvement in it.
-Their return on investment is not good enough.
+_Conclusion_: You can't keep people interested in a project if they don't feel involved.
+Their return on investment is not high enough.
 The contributions are always going to lower over a long period of time if the project looses its "hype".

-However, you can bring back some of the contributions by creating easier tasks that people can contribute to without loosing their time.
+However, you can bring back some of the contributions by creating easier tasks that people can contribute to without loosing time.
 In this case it was writing the wiki.